 Whenever we buy something we really like, we handle it with extreme care.
 Then why not do the same with recliners?
 After all, they prove themselves valuable to us in return.
 To determine that no destructive reaction would take place and the recliner would not lose its original color after the cleaning process, one must try cleaning a patch first instead of the whole recliner at once.
 It is better to proceed with caution, right?

 - Sponge or cloth

 If the tag on your recliner asks you to go with a water-based solution, then even dish-wash or baking soda mixed with water can do the trick for you.
-On the contrary, if it calls for a solvent-based solution, then gently pour the rubbing alcohol in the spray bottle and get done with the dirtiest patch on your recliner.
+On the contrary, if it calls for a solvent-based solution, then gently pour the rubbing alcohol into the spray bottle and get done with the dirtiest patch on your recliner.
 Wipe it away with the help of a cloth.
-Pro tip: you may also need a toothbrush to get in the tiny places of the recliner where your hand cannot seem to reach.
+Pro tip: you may also need a toothbrush to get into the tiny places of the recliner where your hand cannot seem to reach.

 Step 4 – Scrub, Scrub, Scrub